nickjeffrey/check_dns_unix/README.md

    - confirm PTR record returned by DNS match an IP address bound to a local ethernet interface
    - confirm the local IP address is not 0.0.0.0
    - confirm that localhost resolves to 127.0.0.1
+   - confirm that 127.0.0.1 is bound to a local ethernet interface
    - confirm default DNS domain suffix is defined
    - ping each defined DNS server